 A postpartum doula is a trained professional who provides physical, emotional, informational, and non-medical support to nurture mothers and their families during the period following a baby’s birth.
 A postpartum doula may provide education and support regarding breastfeeding, newborn care, sibling and family adjustments, meal preparation, and household organization.
 A postpartum doula may aid in the mother’s understanding of typical physical and emotional changes during the postpartum period.
 A postpartum doula may encourage the mother or family to seek medical or professional care when necessary, as well as make referrals to appropriate resources in the community.

 Postpartum Doula Program Eligibility

-- Diagnosis of a PMD either through a physician or therapist.
+- Diagnosis of a PMAD either through a physician or therapist.
 If you do not have a diagnosis, please call Beth Thomas at (M-F, 8am-2pm) for screening.